 - 1/2 cup goat cheese

-Stir in beets, vinegar, salt, and pepper and cook, stirring, until heated through.
+- Stir in beets, beet puree, vinegar, salt, and pepper and cook, stirring, until heated through.

-Note: This recipe was originally published in February 2015.
-It was updated January 2018 to update the photographs, and again in 2024 to add more information.
+Note: This recipe was originally published in 2015.
+It was updated 2019 to update the photographs, and again in 2024 to add more information.
 The beet risotto recipe remains unchanged.